Jan. 23, 2023

 CT can occasionally demonstrate the lesion in the central pons, but is seldom helpful at the time of initial clinical symptoms.

 Effective treatment for osmotic demyelination syndrome has not been defined.
 Current management consists of general supportive care.
-The rapid reinduction of hyponatremia has been proposed as a potential therapeutic maneuver and has shown a reduction in neurologic signs and symptoms suggestive of osmotic myelinolysis in rats (50; 52).
-Furthermore, 2 case reports describe this same technique, 1 in a patient who had experienced a rapid increase in serum sodium during the treatment of chronic hyponatremia (49), and the other in a patient, despite correction of hyponatremia by only 5 mmol/day of sodium for 3 days, still developed symptoms of central pontine myelinolysis (64).
-The patient recovered after therapeutic relowering of serum sodium.
+The rapid reinduction of hyponatremia has been proposed as a potential therapeutic maneuver and has shown a reduction in neurologic signs and symptoms suggestive of osmotic myelinolysis in rats (56).
+Furthermore, several case reports describe this same technique with variable outcome (54; 69; 43).
 Therapeutic relowering of serum sodium, however, has not been evaluated in clinical trials.
-Other described potential therapeutic maneuvers include the protective effect of steroids (55; 36), myoinositol (45), and lovastatin (58) prior to the rapid correction of hyponatremia in rats.
-Minocycline has also been examined during the early phase of rapid correction and has demonstrated protection from neurologic impairment and improved survival in a rat model (56).
+Other described potential therapeutic maneuvers include the protective effect of steroids (59; Murase et al 2006), myoinositol (51), and lovastatin (62) prior to the rapid correction of hyponatremia in rats.
+Minocycline has also been examined during the early phase of rapid correction and has demonstrated protection from neurologic impairment and improved survival in a rat model (60).

 Nearly 3,000 illustrations, including video clips of neurologic disorders.